LiamPack/LiamPack.github.io/notes/linear_algebra.md

 difficult equation to forget (as opposed to index juggling).
 The downside is, of course, you'll have a hard time calculating anything until you pick a basis.

+(*TODO*: I kind of cheated by baking the component version of the equation into the definition of the Einstein tensor $\mathbf{G}$.
+This exposition would be more clear if I just started with a quick intro to what a tensor does and look at the component version of a base change or something. relativity is just too nice of an example for "choice of basis")

+### Change of Basis

 ### An aside on the determinant
 I've always found it interesting that Artin's *Algebra* starts off